jamesguo71/re/final_project_report.md

 	* If it is used after it's already been freed, we deem this use as UAF and report it before terminating.
 	* Otherwise we skip this usage and continue.

-With this simple algorithim, let's look at some examples that it succeeds in detecting UAF.
+With this simple algorithm, let's look at some examples where it succeeds in detecting a UAF.

 ## Examples